jlpteaching/dinocpu/assignments/assignment-3.md

 This means that the test `bne-False` failed.

-For this assignment, we have included a way to single step through each one of the tests.
+For this assignment, it would be a good idea to single step through each one of the failed tests.
 You can find out more information on this in the [DINO CPU documentation](../documentation/single-stepping.md).

 You may also want to add your own `printf` statements to help you debug.